 High-end laser rangefinders can be accurate to 1/10th inch, at a mile distant.
 While hunting and golf rangefinders don't provide quite that level of precision, they are far superior to optical models.
 The only real drawback is that severe weather, or dust storms, fill the air with particles that can deflect or absorb the laser beam, thus upsetting calculations.

-The vast majority of laser rangefinders of the type used by hunters and golfer are monocular.
+The vast majority of laser rangefinders of the type used by hunters and golfers are monocular.
 They dominate our recommendations for good reason: They're light, ergonomic, easy to operate, competitively priced, and as accurate as anything on the market.
 However, there are a couple of alternatives.

 Binocular rangefinders are available.
 Some still use the optical “coincidence” method, so accuracy is compromised.
 Binocular laser rangefinders do exist, but combining the two functions in one device tends to make them bulky.
 They can also be expensive.